 Gregg raced his way through his teens until age 20 when other desires began to take over.
 Maintenance is a necessity that all racers must accept but for Gregg, tuning motocross bikes became an obsession.

 Gregg Lynk’s mechanical pedigree is extensive to say the least.
 Over the past few decades, Gregg has helped nurture many racers to championships.
 It all started in 1993 when Gregg was hired to help Greg Rand and his campaign at Loretta Lynn’s.
 That year Rand walked away with three National Titles in the 125A, 250A and International Class on a Suzuki.
 In 1995, Gregg moved back home to Vermont to work with local pro Chad Shepard.
 Chad and Gregg worked hard for the results they earned, and to this day, Gregg credits that year for helping him to develop his work ethic.

-That work ethic paid off in 1997 when Billy Whitley of Factory Suzuki backed the “Primal Impulse” team, and called Gregg to work as the Race Shop Manager and Suspension Technician in California.
+That work ethic paid off in 1997 when Billy Whitley of the Factory Suzuki backed “Primal Impulse” team, called Gregg to work as the Race Shop Manager and Suspension Technician in California.
 Gregg learned from suspension master Rob Henrickson of RG3 Suspension.
 He also had the pleasure of learning engine tuning from Jeff Springman of Bill’s Pipes and applies these skills to every bike he touches.

 In 2000, Gregg guided Brandon Jesseman and his Suzuki RM 125 to 6th place in the East Coast 125 Supercross Series and to 11th in the AMA 125 Motocross Nationals.